Naisha-123/AI-minor-6th-sem/README.md

-Codes for robotic manipulator IRB 140
+Codes for Sequential and Parallel Strategies of Robotic Manipulator IRB 140 Dynamics